evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 Most (but not everyone) of the API community has accepted ['Web linking'][1] as the de-facto datamodel.

-Broadly, this means that a link should at least have a uri (`href`) and a relationship type (`rel`) and optionally the following attributes:
+Broadly, this means that a link should at least have a URI (`href`), a relationship type (`rel`) and optionally the following attributes:

 * `title`